TheReprator/ExpenseManagment/README.md

 ## The Features that will be in this app:

-- [x] Initial setup for Android, IOS, Desktop
+- [x] Initial setup for Android, IOS, Desktop, Web
 - [x] Internet check, App lifecycle in foreground, background event
 - [ ] Login and Sign up with Oidc
 - [ ] many more